 Tubular Radius Arms Multi-piece for improved articulation, ride quality and ease of installation.
-Includes two front cast units that are positioned on the back side of the axle and bolt to the existing front C caps from the stock radius arms.
+Includes two front head units that are positioned on the back side of the axle and bolt to the existing front C caps from the stock radius arms.
 Click Details at right for more information

 Also available with optional Solid Axle Swap Brackets for Dana 60 or other solid axles not equipped with "C" bushing mounts.